prettydiff/share-file-systems/documentation/services.md

       * name     : ""
       * watch    : "no"
 * **fs-copy-request**
    - description: **An internal service only.
-Do not call this from the user interface.**  Generated from the request of *fs-copy* so that a remote requests files from localhost.
+Do not call this from the user interface.**  Generated from the request of *fs-copy* so that a remote requests files from local device.
    - output     : void
    - parameters
       * action   : **"fs-copy-request"**